-Replacement of implantable loop recorders are considered medically necessary for an individual who continues to meet all initial criteria for insertion described above and the existing device is beyond its useful life span, is irreparable, or no longer operating.
+Replacement of Implantable Loop Recorders is considered medically necessary for an individual who continues to meet initial criteria for insertion described above and the existing device is beyond its useful life span, is irreparable, or no longer operating.

 Wearable heart rhythm monitors (Cardiac Self-Monitoring Devices) commercially available to the general public and purchased for home use are not medically necessary due to insufficient evidence of efficacy and are considered a convenience item.
 Such items include (but are not limited to):